juhaku/loginized/README.md

 # Loginized
 Gnome GDM Login Theme Manager.
 Easy and Fast Login Theme Manipulation.

+### Disclaimer

+As from __Gnome 3.36__ onwards (https://help.gnome.org/misc/release-notes/3.36/) this app might have become obsolete and will not function they way expected due the major changes they introduced with the new release.
+So be cautious when using the app.

 ### Features
 * Change login wallpaper
 * Change login theme (global system theme) from themes located in __/usr/share/themes__